The Dream of Gerontius: History

-Edward Elgar was not the first composer to think about setting John Henry Newman's poem "The Dream of Gerontius".
+Edward Elgar was not the first composer to think about setting John Henry Newman's poem The Dream of Gerontius.
 Dvořák had considered it fifteen years earlier, and had discussions with Newman, before abandoning the idea.
 Elgar knew the poem well; he had owned a copy since at least 1885, and in 1889 he was given another as a wedding present.
 This copy contained handwritten transcriptions of extensive notes that had been made by General Gordon, and Elgar is known to have thought of the text in musical terms for several years.
 Throughout the 1890s, Elgar had composed several large-scale works for the regular festivals that were a key part of Britain's musical life.
 In 1898, based on his growing reputation, he was asked to write a major work for the 1900 Birmingham Triennial Music Festival.
-He was unable to start work on the poem that he knew so well until the autumn of 1899, and did so only after first considering a different subject.
+He was unable to start work on setting the poem that he knew so well until the autumn of 1899, and did so only after first considering a different subject.

 Composition proceeded quickly.
 Elgar and August Jaeger, his editor at the publisher Novello, exchanged frequent, sometimes daily, letters, which show how Jaeger helped in shaping the work, and in particular the climactic depiction of the moment of judgment.
 By the time Elgar had completed the work and Novello had printed it, there were only three months to the premiere.
 The Birmingham chorus, all amateurs, struggled to master Elgar's complex, demanding and somewhat revolutionary work.
 Matters were made worse by the sudden death of the chorus master Charles Swinnerton Heap and his replacement by William Stockley, an elderly musician who found the music beyond him.
 The conductor of the premiere, Hans Richter, received a copy of the full score only on the eve of the first orchestral rehearsal.
 The soloists at the Birmingham Festival on 3 October 1900 were Marie Brema, Edward Lloyd and Harry Plunket Greene.
 The first performance was, famously, a near disaster.
 The choir could not sing the music adequately, and two of the three soloists were in poor voice.
 Elgar was deeply upset at the debacle, telling Jaeger, "I have allowed my heart to open once – it is now shut against every religious feeling & every soft, gentle impulse for ever."
 However, many of the critics could see past the imperfect realisation and the work became established in Britain once it had had its first London performance on 6 June 1903, at the Roman Catholic Westminster Cathedral.
+The work's first full performance (although using the revised text) at the Three Choirs Festival was in Worcester in 1902, conducted by Elgar.